 Accommodations and Overseas Costs

 Union’s term abroad program in Antwerp is an exchange program which differs slightly from a faculty-led term abroad.
 While a Union faculty member accompanies students on a faculty-led term abroad, on an exchange term abroad a staff member at the host institution oversees all international students, including our exchange students.
-A faculty-led term abroad program includes mandatory group excursions, while an exchange term does not.
-Participants on an exchange term abroad are not subject to the faculty-led term abroad excursion surcharge.
+A faculty-led term abroad program includes several guided study excursions to enhance the cultural and academic experience, while an exchange term does not.
+Participants on an exchange term do not have this experience, and so are not subject to the excursion surcharge.
 In some programs (specifically Antwerp, Belgium, and Lille, France), students are responsible for paying room and board directly in that country and will not be charged for room and board at Union College during their term abroad.
 Students will reside in apartments during their stay in Antwerp.
 Housing is arranged through Antwerp's staff, the student participant and Union's International Programs office.

 (For specific dates, contact the International Programs Office, Old Chapel, Third Floor.)